kylebistrain/deep-learning-option-pricing/README.md

 Date: August 29th, 2025

-This repository contains the full implementation of a master's thesis project titled **"Deep Learning Framework for Option Pricing"**.
-The goal is to evaluate whether a multilayer perceptron (MLP) model can outperform classical Black-Scholes pricing, using end-of-day data.
+This repository contains the full implementation of a master's thesis project titled *"Deep Learning Framework for Option Pricing"*.
+The goal is to evaluate whether a multilayer perceptron (MLP) model can outperform classical Black-Scholes-Merton pricing, using end-of-day data.

 ## 🔍 Project Overview

-- Models options using both the **Black-Scholes model** and **deep learning techniques**.
+- Models options using both the **Black-Scholes-Merton model** and **deep learning techniques**.
-- Applies a **walkforward training strategy** across different market regimes.
+- Applies a **walk-forward training strategy** across different market regimes.
 - Includes **data preprocessing**, **feature engineering**, and **model evaluation metrics** segmented by moneyness.
 - Uses implied volatility proxies like VIX and compares against realized volatility.